|(a) General Provisions.

 (c) Appraiser Trainees.

-(1) Appraiser trainees must provide a copy of an appraisal
+(1) Appraiser trainees must maintain an appraisal log

-log and appraisal experience affidavits on forms prescribed by the
+and appraisal experience affidavits on forms prescribed by the board,

-board, for the period of authorization or approval being renewed.
+for the period of authorization or approval being renewed.
+It is the

 (2) Appraiser trainees may not obtain an extension